qAIRa/qAIRaMapAPI-OpenSource/README.md

 qAIRa Map API is an API to connect our [web](https://qairamap.qairadrones.com/), our qHAWAX and our database.
 We work with modules, called qHAWAX, that capture data from gases, dust and environmental sensors (temperature, pressure, ultraviolet and noise).

+You can look for a more detailed documentation [here.](https://qaira.github.io/)

 ## Getting Started with installation

 ### Ubuntu, Mac & Windows